ccdschool/fsharpdaybyday/README.md

 # F# Day by Day
 This repository is dedicated to teaching the F# language in tiny increments.
 The idea is you come back to the repo every day for a small dose of Functional Programming (FP).

+At least we found that's the best way to learn a new language like F#.
+In fact this repository is testimony to this approach, because we wrote the articles and samples while we dug into the language for (almost) the first time ourselves.
+Whatever we learned and found interesting we logged here for you to follow in our footsteps for a couple of weeks.

 ## Why learn F#?
 What F# is, is best said by its current "owner", the F# Foundation at [fsharp.org](http://fsharp.org):